Haxry/Secgit/README.md

 ## High-level solution

-Creo enforces fairness and security by combining:
+SecGit enforces fairness and security by combining:

 1. **Two-sided staking** — both repo owners and solvers stake tokens; stakes are returned or slashed depending on verifiable conditions.
 2. **Smart contract ↔ GitHub API reconciliation** — each issue is represented as a contract struct and continuously matched to live GitHub metadata to detect off-platform merges or abuse.